labs-lv/blasterboard/Firmware/2.0-current/README.md

 ### Firmware version 2.0
 ---

-_REV B_ and up kits are flashed with this firmware.
+_REV B, C and D_ kits are flashed with this firmware.

 This is a major firmware update after learning the internals of the original SB2.0 firmware.